Has not yet joined the TPNW

 Turkmenistan has not yet signed or ratified the Treaty on the Prohibition of Nuclear Weapons.
 It did not participate in the negotiation of the treaty at the United Nations in New York in 2017 and thus did not vote on its adoption.

-Turkmenistan has promoted universal adherence to the treaty, including by co-sponsoring a UN General Assembly resolution in 2019 that calls upon all states to sign, ratify, or accede to the treaty “at the earliest possible date”.
+Turkmenistan has promoted universal adherence to the treaty, including by co-sponsoring an annual UN General Assembly resolution that calls upon all states to sign, ratify, or accede to the treaty “at the earliest possible date”.

 In 2016, Turkmenistan voted in the first committee of the UN General Assembly in favour of a draft resolution that ultimately established the formal mandate for states to commence the negotiations in 2017 on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.

 Prior to the adoption of the treaty in 2017, nuclear weapons were the only weapons of mass destruction not subject to a comprehensive, globally applicable treaty prohibition.
 Turkmenistan supported calls in the UN General Assembly fill this “legal gap”.

 Turkmenistan is a state party to the 2006 Treaty of Semipalatinsk, which established Central Asia as a nuclear-weapon-free zone.

 Related news View all news ›